GK: Peter Schmeichel (Denmark)

 Brehme scored the winning goal at the 1990 FIFA World Cup, burying the late penalty that gave West Germany victory over Argentina.
 Brehme, who took that spot kick with his right foot and yet scored a free-kick in the semi-final against England with his left, is one of the best wing-backs to have graced the game.
-His career began and ended at 1.
-FC Kaiserslautern, sandwiching spells at FC Bayern München and FC Internazionale Milano, where he spent his peak years.
+His career began and ended at Kaiserslautern, sandwiching spells at Bayern and Internazionale Milano, where he spent his peak years.
 Brehme was ever-present in three successive UEFA European Championships, playing 12 games, and came out of international retirement for his swansong at the 1994 World Cup.

 MF: Ruud Gullit (Netherlands)

 Gullit was one of the continent's most illustrious players.
 European Footballer of the Year in 1987, the tall total-footballer inspired AC Milan to their first league title in nine years and captained the Netherlands to their first major international trophy at the 1988 UEFA European Championship, scoring the opening goal in the final against the Soviet Union with a powerful header.
 Gullit was back to his commanding best at EURO '92, having won the Scudetto with Milan in record-breaking style.
 He ended his international career with 66 caps and 17 goals in 1994.
 His has since coached Chelsea, Newcastle United, Feyenoord, LA Galaxy and Terek Grozny.